MelanieLinares/portfolio-new/site/content/post/test-increasing-accessibility-across-ncdot-websites-to-meet-section-508-compliance.md

   **The goal:** score greater than 80
 typed_list:
   - type: Twocol_image_content
+    Twocol_content_img:
+      - type: heading3
+        heading03: Why the concern over accessibility?
+      - type: content2
-    content: >-
+        content02: >-
-      Hi - Originally brought on for front-end development, I noticed the accessibility issues when my battery-operated mouse died.
+          Originally brought on for front-end development, I noticed the accessibility issues when my battery-operated mouse died.
 This situational disability required I use my keyboard to navigate the website.
 It is important to recognize that accessibility is for everyone, from someone who is blind, has limb differentiation, to someone having a temporary or situational disability.
 As a government agency, the website is required to be W.C.A.G.
 2.0/Section 508 accessible.

-      ### Hi - What is W.C.A.G?
+          ### What is W.C.A.G?

           The Web Content Accessibility Guidelines are part of a series of web accessibility guidelines considered to be the benchmark for compliance.

-      ### Hi - What is Section 508?
+          ### What is Section 508?

           Section 508 as part of the Rehabilitation Act of 1973 is a law that requires government agencies to provide access to its Information and Communication Technology (ICT) to people with disabilities.
 The Revised 508 Standards incorporate by reference and apply the WCAG 2.0 Level AA Success Criteria to both web and non-web electronic content.
-    Twocol_content_img:
-      - type: heading2
-        heading02: heeeeelllloooooo :)
       - type: introw
         blurbsw:
-          - imagew: img/Capture-3.JPG
+          - imagew: img/icons-twitter.svg
-            textw: This is text beside an icon :)
+            textw: >-
+              **The main issue for citizens**

+              - Citizens with vision difficulties are unable to understand important safety and legal announcements

+              - Citizens may have a hard time making convenient online transactions

+              - Citizens with situational or temporary disabilities (including slow internet speeds) may have difficulties completing tasks
-          - imagew: img/me-test.png
+          - imagew: img/icons-twitter.svg
-            textw: more icon text!!!
+            textw: >-
+              **The main issue for citizens**

+              As a federal agency, the websites for the NCDOT and NCDMV fall under Section 508 regulations to be ADA compliant.
+Failure to meet guidelines can lead to lawsuits and a loss of citizen and customer trust
+    image: img/me-test.png
+  - type: display_image_section
+    display_image_section:
+      - type: heading3
+        heading03: Conducting the accessibility audit
+      - type: content2
+        content02: >-
+          ### Why not test the entire site?

+          The NCDOT website consists of several subsites and pages, but are based off templates and reusable components.
+Sites like this are constantly adding new content, but rarely change the underlying CMS structure.
+By identifying a representative set of pages the audit process takes less time and is more effective.
-      - type: heading2
+      - type: content3
-        heading02: heading02, the content type doesn't work
+        content03: >-
+          ### Establishing a baseline with automatic testing

+          - Automatics with Lighthouse, Axe DevTools chrome extension, W.A.V.E. (web accessibility evaluation tool)

+          - Created a spreadsheet to organize and group issues

+          - Severity and tractability levels were added to NCDOT ticketing system

+          - Remaining issues were grouped by page or components, assigned an individual severity and discussed with web dept lead

+          ### Manual testing

+          The NVDA screen reader was used to identify issues with the information hierarchy and HTML native elements.
+Web extensions were utilized for hard to identify issues.

+          - Keyboard

+          - Screen reader: NVDA and Talkback

+          - Color contrast

+          - Code inspection, including Javascript
-      - type: heading2
+      # - type: introw
-        heading02: bork
+      #   blurbsw:
+      #     - imagew: img/icons-twitter.svg
+      #       textw: >-
+      #         **The main issue for citizens**

+      #         Citizens with vision difficulties are unable to understand important safety and legal announcements
+      #     - imagew: img/icons-twitter.svg
+      #       textw: >-
+      #         **The main issue for citizens**

+      #         As a federal agency, the websites for the NCDOT and NCDMV fall under Section 508 regulations to be ADA compliant
-    image: img/icons-twitter.svg
+    image: img/me-test.png
 ---